Propositional formula

-In propositional logic, a propositional formula is a type of syntactic formula which is well formed and has a truth value.
+In propositional logic, a propositional formula is a type of syntactic formula which is well formed.
 If the values of all variables in a propositional formula are given, it determines a unique truth value.
 A propositional formula may also be called a propositional expression, a sentence, or a sentential formula.

 A propositional formula is constructed from simple propositions, such as "five is greater than three" or propositional variables such as p and q, using connectives or logical operators such as NOT, AND, OR, or IMPLIES; for example: